manigandham/serilog-sinks-googlecloudlogging/README.md

     .CreateLogger();
 ```

-Sink options:
+### Sink options:

-- Project ID - **Required** Google Cloud project ID which will hold logs.
+- **Project ID** - Required - Google Cloud project ID which will hold logs.
-- Resource Type - Resource type for logs, defaults to "global".
+- **Resource Type** - Resource type for logs, defaults to "global".
-- Log Name - Name of individual log, will use SourceContext from Serilog automatically or fallback to this setting, defaults to "Default".
+- **Log Name** - Name of individual log, will use SourceContext from Serilog automatically or fallback to this setting, defaults to "Default".
-- Labels - Dictionary of string keys and values added to all logs.
+- **Labels** - Dictionary of string keys and values added to all logs.
 Individual log entries will automatically add `Properties` from Serilog events.